caodonnell/COD-GoogleAppScripts/GoogleCalendarSync/README.md

 calendar that have a set location that is not a Zoom link.

 There are a few limits on the script as written:
-* Travel buffer time is a fixed amount of time (currently set by the variable in line 24)
+* Travel buffer time is a fixed amount of time.
-* The script will skip all-day events.
-However, if an event starts at a certain time on one day (e.g., 3pm on Wednesday) and runs into another day (e.g., 4pm on Friday), it will sync that event.
+* Currently, all holds and travel buffers on the primary/work calendar REQUIRE the event title from the personal/secondary calendar.
+Otherwise, the script's methodology for recognizing holds are already present and for deleting holds will not function.
+* The script currently ignores locations in the personal/secondary calendar that are Zoom URLs (which is determined by the presence of `.zoom.` in the location text).
 * All events on the secondary/personal calendar will produce a hold on the primary/work calendar.
 So, if you have 2 events at the same time listed on your secondary calender, there will be 2 holds at the same time on your primary calendar as well.
 * The script will try to remove holds if events are removed from the secondary/personal calendar.
-To do this, the script checks event start/end times and the description (which for travel events is "Travel buffer: [event title]" to confirm if a hold on the primary calendar corresponds to something on your secondary/personal calendar.
-This means that if the scenario above happens (you have 2 or more events at the same time on your secondary/personal calendar, resulting in multiple holds at the same time on your primary/work calendar), and you delete one of the events from the secondary/personal calendar, it will *not* delete the corresponding hold on the primary/work calendar.
-In a future iteration, I will try to also compare the event description, but that
+To do this, the script checks event start/end times and the description (which for travel events is "Travel buffer: [event title]") to confirm if a hold on the primary calendar corresponds to something on your secondary/personal calendar.
+This means that if the scenario above happens (you have 2 or more events at the same time on your secondary/personal calendar, resulting in multiple holds at the same time on your primary/work calendar), and you delete one of the events from the secondary/personal calendar, it will try to delete the corresponding hold and travel buffers (if present) on the primary/work calendar by matching the time and the event description.
+However, I would consider this the most tenuous part of the script (i.e., the bit that's most likely to break)

-* 1.
-* 2. Skips all-day events
-* 3. All events on the secondary calendar create holds on the primary calendar.
-*     So, if there are 2 events at the same time, you will get 2 holds at the same time.
-* 3. When checking whether something should be updated on the primary calendar
-*     (e.g., because it was deleted in the secondary calendar), it ONLY checks the event time.
-*     This means if there are 2 things in your personal calendar at the same time, you will get
-*     2 holds on your primary, but if you delete one of those things, neither hold will be deleted.

 ## How to use
 To use the script, you can largely follow the directions at [this blog post](https://janelloi.com/auto-sync-google-calendar/).